Competition

 Competitors enter as individuals, are randomly assigned partners, and dance to music pre-selected by the DJ.
 Dancers will be judged individually in the heats & as a couple in the final.

-Lucky Switched Competition
+Lucky Steals Competition

 All competitors will compete in the same competition regardless of WSDC eligible level.